 Sociology examines how individuals, groups, and institutions interact to make up human societies.
 You will learn about sociological perspectives, culture, social structures, and social inequality.
 You will study people and the roles they play in society, both as individuals and groups.
 Sociology teaches you about social institutions and social change.
 Topics of interest include: the family, education, political and economic institutions, and religion.

-Advanced Government/Economics with Hocking College dual enrollment, 3 credit hours
+Advanced Government/Economics through Hocking College, 3 credit hours

 GOVT-1142-661, 3, American Government and Politics Overview of the nation’s structures, institutions, processes and products of the national government and the impact of these on the citizens.
 Emphasis is placed on relating discussions in the classroom to the personal world and to conceptualizing how government and politics function in the real world.

-Advanced Psychology (Offered every other year) 3 credit hours
+Advanced Psychology through Hocking College, 3 credit hours

 University-parallel course covering history and systems of psychology, behavioral research methods, physiology of behavior, sensation, perception, learning, memory.
 Consciousness, cognition, personality, lifespan development, gender, social psychology, motivation, emotion, stress, mental disorders, and therapies.